kindelia/Kindelia/WHITEPAPER.md

 bloom filters, logs, receipts.
 Just a timestamp, the previous hash, the miner id, and a list of "statements" that alter the network's state, in a way that resembles a p2p REPL.
-The entire block is less than *1500 bytes* long, and fits in a single UDP packet, allowing fast fast propagation and short block times.
+The entire block is less than *1500 bytes* long, and fits in a single UDP packet, allowing a fast propagation and short time blocks.
 There are no monetary transactions, just statements, which can be compressed and unsigned, greatly reducing the size and cost of several types of transactions, including app deployment.
 Contracts aren't compiled to monolithic assembly codes, but are, instead, broken into pure functions that are deployed separately and modularly, enabling massive code reuse.
-Finally, there is no native currency, making Kindelia not a cryptocurrency, and allowing users to pay miners in any on-chain asset, rather than the network's "built-in token".
+Finally, there is no native currency, making Kindelia not a cryptocurrency while also allowing users to pay miners with any on-chain asset, rather than the network's "built-in token".

 ### Comparison table